mrudowski/nxExp/apps/zen-gardens/README.md

   - ✅ make undo/redo painting when dragging as single action
 - ✅ by clicking on axis label we can fill/erase whole row
 - ✅ by clicking on axis cross we can fill/erase all
-- add settings with option: layout: full / tiny (pro/cosy)
+- add settings with option: layout: full / tiny (pro/cosy mode)

 #### LevelsComposer (aka Layers)
+- in TDD workflow
+- with ARIA support
-- list of levels
+- ✅ list of levels
+  - beautiful styled
 - rename
-- add new
-- add below/above selected (context menu or dropdown)
+- add ~~below~~/above selected ~~(context menu or dropdown)~~
-- select active
+- ✅ select active
-- remove
+- ✅ remove
+  - with confirmation
 - change order (by drag and drop or arrows)
 - toggle visibility
+- show only me

 ### Phase III
 - working on mobile (touchEvent)